-Repairing a marriage certificate is a legal process and if I’m in another state Officiating your wedding, it can be an expensive one.
+Repairing a marriage certificate is a legal process and if I’m in another state at a Destination Wedding Officiating your wedding, it can be an expensive one.

 To amend a petition, I must travel to the clerks office the license was purchased at and file an Amended Marriage License.
 I cannot stress this enough– never mark through anything on a Marriage License.
 It will save us both a lot of trouble.